-Year Semester Internal Marks External Marks Total Marks Third V 50 50 100
+Year Semester Internal Marks ternal Marks External Marks T Third V 50 50 100

 This paper provides an insight of formal introduction to internet, WWW, Finding Information in the Internet and awareness on Internet Security and Privacy, illustrate the Possibilities of Social Networking.
 Learning discussion forum software, Effective use of video conferencing, Blogging& Making Money in the Internet.